targomo/targomo-java/README.md

 ## Release Notes

 ### 0.26.0
-- Include walkSpeed in request if includeSnapDistance is true
+- Include walkSpeed in request (for bike and car mode)

 ### 0.25.0
 - Add Snapping Related params to CompetingRouting RoutingOptions.